aponsero/Viral_confirmation_snakemake/README.md

 ```

 ### Download the HMM profiles
+Download the KoFAM KEGG HMM collection from [here](https://www.genome.jp/tools/kofamkoala/)

 ### download profiles from PVF
+Download the VPF HMM collection from [JGI IMG](https://img.jgi.doe.gov/cgi-bin/vr/main.cgi)

 ### download profiles from pVOGs
+Download the pVOG HMM collection from [here](http://dmk-brain.ecn.uiowa.edu/pVOGs/)

 ## Run
+Add in the config.yml the samples names to process.
-The pipeline need as an imput the selection of potential viral contigs as a fasta and a coverage file
+The pipeline takes as an imput the selection of potential viral contigs as a fasta and a coverage file